jeswr/sparql-proof-demo/README.md

 2. **Paste JSON**: Click "Paste JSON" and paste the credential JSON directly
 3. **From URL**: Click "From URL" to fetch credentials from a web endpoint
    - Enter any URL that returns a W3C Verifiable Credential JSON
-   - Use the "Quick Test Endpoints" for immediate testing with live examples
+   - Use the "Quick Test Credentials" for immediate testing with live examples

 ### Managing Credentials

 - **View**: Click on any credential in the list to view its details
 - **View Modes**: Switch between Formatted, Raw JSON, and Turtle RDF views with syntax highlighting
 - **Download**: Use the download button to save a credential as a JSON file
-- **Delete**: Use the trash button (click twice to confirm) to remove a credential
+- **Delete**: Use the trash button to remove a credential

 ### Sample Credentials